- Oct 1, 2025

 1. Core (Primary) Processes

 Core processes are those that directly add value to the customer.
-They represent the main activities performed by an organization to achieve its goals.
+In airlines, these core processes include the main operational activities required to deliver air transport services.
 In Porter’s model, five primary activities are required to create, sell, maintain, and support a product or service:

 Inbound Logistics: activities involved in receiving, storing, and distributing inputs.